 As is the fate of popular novel adaptations, there was much speculation over casting and below are one of the fan favorites from 2014 pairing Wallace Huo with Tiffany Tang Yan.

 The story revolves around Bai Qian, a fox from Qing Qiu who possesses an ethereal beauty unmatched in all the realms while Yue Hua is the Crown Prince of the heavenly realm.
 They meet and fall in love unaware of each other's identities and it leads to a world of heartaches.

-You might already be familiar with Qing Qiu because it is a place often referred to in more than a few novels that take inspiration from ancient literature.
-Three Lives Three Worlds is no different as it is loosely based on the Classic of Rivers and Seas 山海经 depicting stories about deities and people that could only have existed in the form of legends.
+Qing Qiu is a place often referred to in works of fiction that is actually loosely based on the Classic of Mountains and Seas 山海经, a collection of texts about deities and events that exist only in legends.

-For synopsis, cast and ratings, see 2016 Chinese historical dramas.
+For synopsis, cast and ratings, see 2017 Chinese historical dramas.